pendingchaos/WIP12/README.md

 pip2 install Pillow
 ```

-If you have yum and pip(2) you can run
+If you have yum and pip (the Python 2 one) you can run
 ```shell
 make install_deps
 ```